vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/13_somasharman_somavasha_and_somasiddhAnta.md

 ∗ Majumdar reads \(typo?\): bhāṇḍagāra◦.
 Shastri takes this as the name of two villages:

-‘Bhāṇd

-. āgāra may have been Bod

-. or in the same tahsil \(i.e. Mahāsamund tahsil of the Raipur
+‘Bhāṇḍāgāra may have been Boḍor in the same tahsil \(i.e. Mahāsamund tahsil of the Raipur

 District\), and T\(ū\)lapadraka may have been a suburb of this locality.’
 Their names seem to indicate villages where cotton \( tūla\) was cultivated and stored.